EnnaLea/lifestyle-project/README.md

 # lifestyle-project
- app to see the lliving condition of a city
+ app to see the living condition of a city